ryanturnerwebdev/netbox/docs/development/web-ui.md

 $ yarn
 ```

-!!! warning "Check Your Working Directory"
+:::warning "Check Your Working Directory"
     You need to be in the `netbox/project-static` directory to run the below `yarn` commands.

 ### Updating Dependencies